Dayton pulls away in second half for 19th straight season-opening victory

 What it means: Dayton won its 19th straight season opener.
 The Flyers have not dropped their first game since a 73-66 loss to Eastern Kentucky on Nov.
 21, 2004.

 Star of the game: DaRon Holmes II led Dayton with 19 points.
-He made 11 of 12 rebounds.
+He made 11 of 12 free throws.
+He also had eight rebounds.

+Rebounding leader: Nate Santos grabbed 14 rebounds in his first game for the Flyers.

 Big run: Dayton led 39-37 when a layup by Holmes at the 11:21 mark started a 14-2 run over the next five minutes.